BrendaMichelle/events-js-mini-challenge/README.md

 The data won't persist (when you refresh the page, the new animal sighting post won't show up) - we'll see how to fix this later on.
 For now, focus on getting the new post of an animal sighting on the page when the form is submitted!

-You're encouraged to seek out a photo online and video video on YouTube, but if you'd like, here's an example photo and video you can use for testing purposes:
+You're encouraged to seek out a photo online and video on YouTube, but if you'd like, here's an example photo and video you can use for testing purposes:

 - Photo: pics/birds.jpg
 - Link: https://youtu.be/VvMqSBcl2bE